Tobbyabk/Network-Traffic-Analysis-Wireshark-/README.md

 ###  Setting Up Wireshark for packet analysis

-Launch Wireshark and navigate to File Menuu, Click on open and select the PCAP file[DNS.pcap].
+Launch Wireshark and navigate to File Menu, Click on open and select the PCAP file[DNS.pcap].
 At this stage, all captured traffic will open and the lab is ready for analysis

 <img width="1286" height="751" alt="Screenshot 2026-06-02 at 13 15 15" src="https://github.com/user-attachments/assets/ec7cc12b-33c7-4e6d-9a39-6a5b7d71441a" />